Your Cart

 What decreases the chances of getting pregnant?

 Several factors can decrease the chances of getting pregnant, including age, hormonal imbalances, underlying medical conditions, and lifestyle choices.
 As women age, fertility naturally declines, with egg quantity and quality decreasing significantly after 35.
-Hormonal disorders such as polycystic ovary syndrome (PCOS) or thyroid dysfunction can disrupt ovulation, making conception more difficult.
+Hormonal disorders such as PCOS or thyroid dysfunction can disrupt ovulation, making conception more difficult.
 Structural issues like blocked fallopian tubes, uterine fibroids, or endometriosis can also interfere with fertilization or implantation.
 Lifestyle factors play a major role as well.
 Being significantly underweight or overweight can impact hormone levels and ovulation.
 High stress levels may affect the menstrual cycle and reduce libido, making conception less likely.
 Smoking, excessive alcohol consumption, and drug use can lower fertility by harming egg quality and disrupting reproductive hormones

 Does hot water affect female fertility?

 There’s no scientific evidence that hot water affects a woman's ability to conceive.
 However, hot water can have an impact on male fertility.
-When men are exposed to high temperatures for a long time — like taking frequent hot baths, soaking in hot tubs, or even using a laptop on their lap— it can raise the temperature of the testes.
+When men are exposed to high temperatures for a long time, like taking frequent hot baths, soaking in hot tubs, or even using a laptop on their lap, it can raise the temperature of the testes.
 Since sperm production does best at a slightly cooler temperature than the body’s core, too much heat can temporarily lower sperm count and motility.
 These effects are usually reversible if the heat exposure is minimized.
-If a man is looking to conceive, it’s a good idea to limit time in hot baths, and saunas, and to wear looser clothing.
+If a man is looking to conceive, it’s a good idea to limit time in hot baths and saunas, and to wear looser clothing.